Chayda/Election_Analysis/README.md

   - Diana Degette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-###	The winner of the election was:
-### Diana Degette received 73.8% of the vote and 272,892 number of votes.
+###	The winner of the election was Diana Degette; she received 73.8% of the vote and 272,892 number of votes.

 ## Election-Audit Summary:
 ### This code can be used for elections in other counties, and modified to glean useful information about election campaigns in the following ways: